 The philosophy of the mathematics program in the Upper School is reflected in its goals, which are to provide the student with the information and skills necessary for advanced work in mathematics and the sciences, real world problem solving, critical thinking, and making sensible, responsible decisions in a highly technological society.

-Course offerings include Geometry in Form III, Algebra II in Form IV, Precalculus in Form V, and AP Calculus AB and Applied Calculus in Form VI, although some students may take a different sequence of courses because of acceleration.
-A course in statistics and Mathematics & Money may be offered some years.
+Course offerings include Geometry in Form III, Algebra II in Form IV, Precalculus in Form V, and Advanced Placement Calculus AB and Applied Calculus in Form VI, although some students may take a different sequence of courses because of acceleration.
 Courses are generally offered at two levels: a standard (B) level and an accelerated (A) level.

-This is a standard course in Euclidean geometry covering the following topics:. parallelism and perpendicularity, triangle properties and congruence, similarity, right triangles (including right-triangle trigonometry), circles, and surface areas and volumes (plane figures and solids).
-Two-column proofs are introduced and used extensively.
-Geometer’s Sketchpad (computer software program) is utilized on a regular basis.
-Coordinate geometry is integrated into all of the aforementioned topics of study.
-Text (ebook): “Geometry”, McGraw Hill Education.
+This is a standard course in Euclidean geometry covering the following topics: parallelism and perpendicularity, triangle properties and congruence, similarity, right triangles (including right-triangle trigonometry), circles, and surface areas and volumes (plane figures and solids).
+Proofs of different types are introduced and used extensively.
+Geometer’s Sketchpad (a computer software program) is utilized on a regular basis to let students develop conjectures about various properties of geometric figures.
+Coordinate geometry is integrated into all topics.
+Text: Geometry, McGraw Hill Education.

 Topics in this course include collecting data, constructing and interpreting graphical displays, counting techniques, probability, the normal distribution, confidence intervals, measures of spread, correlation and regression, and the mathematics of voting.
-This course may not be offered every year.
-Text: Elementary Statistics; Pearson Prentice Hall.
+Text: Elementary Statistics; Pearson Prentice Hall